 Assessing Equine Myofascial Pain with Palpation

 Palpation is another powerful tool to examine trigger points.
-Human intra- and interrater reliability research indicates that the reliability of palpation is high if the clinician has the right skills and experience (3).
-Maria Resano and I determined that the intrarater reliability of palpation of trigger points in the equine brachiocephalicus muscle is acceptable (4).
+Human intra- and interrater reliability research indicate that the reliability of palpation is high if the clinician has the right skills and experience (3).
+Maria Resano and I determined that the intrarater reliability of palpation of trigger points in the equine brachiocephalic muscle is acceptable (4).
 Furthermore, in my clinical experience, nearly 90% of horses express pain on palpation of this muscle, and routinely, I find local twitch responses (LTR) while needling TrPs in horses.
-Although according to a recent Delphi study (5), LTRs are not a diagnostic criterion, they are very useful as a diagnostic sign, as horses cannot relate referred pain.
+Although according to a recent Delphi study (5), LTRs are not a diagnostic criterion, they are very useful as a diagnostic sign, as horses cannot relate to referred pain.

 In my equine clinical practice, I rely on palpation to assess myofascial pain in horses.
 The horses give me feedback with their facial expressions and postures: gestures that I have learned to read through experience and the clues provided by the evidence (5,6,7).
 The equine muscle is palpated as one would palpate a human muscle.
 You do not need to be very strong (sometimes people are surprised that a horse physiotherapist is tiny!).
 I usually use flat and pincer palpation techniques.
 The horse’s skin, depending on the area, can be very tight and the muscles are large and deep.
-Therefore, flat palpation is recommended for most muscles and pincer palpation is used more on select muscles such as the brachiocephalicus, pectoral, triceps, biceps, and quadriceps muscles.
+Therefore, flat palpation is recommended for most muscles and pincer palpation is used more on select muscles such as the brachiocephalic, pectoral, triceps, biceps, and quadriceps muscles.

-I use a rather systematic approach when palpating for trigger points, starting at the muscle’s origin going to the insertion, seeking to gather as much information as possible.
+I use a rather systematic approach when palpating for trigger points, starting at the muscle’s origin and going to the insertion, seeking to gather as much information as possible.
 Being methodical is important to contrast the different reactions of the horse and the intensity of the responses along the muscle belly, which allows the physiotherapist to locate the most sensitive point.
 Is it doubtful that taut bands can be palpated in horses, even though palpating a taut band is one of three diagnostic criteria in humans (5)?
 Just imagine the possible depth of a taut band in the gluteus medius muscle of a horse.
 Empirically, it is highly questionable and besides, there is no scientific evidence.